 • Dynamic planning and self-correction

-Basic frameworks and scenario judgment
+Basic framework and scenario selection

 ReAct framework: Observe → Think → Act

-Agent = LLM + context + tools
+Agent = LLM + Context + Tools

-• LLM: decision core (the brain)
+• LLM: Decision-making core (the brain)

-• Tools: interact with the world (hands)
+• Tools: Interaction with the world (hands)

 Core challenges: